-This initiative opens with three public conversations presented by Valeria and Andrea Lopez, of OnBeat Consulting.
-Titled “Reimagining Arts & Culture,” this series of online conversations centers on examining and interrupting the dominant story in the arts and culture sector that has excluded or misrepresented Black and Indigenous People of Color.
+Thes initiative opened with three public conversations presented by Valeria and Andrea Lopez, of OnBeat Consulting.
+Titled “Reimagining Arts & Culture,” this series centered on examining and interrupting the dominant story in the arts and culture sector that has excluded or misrepresented Black and Indigenous People of Color.

-The conversations will ground participants in key terminology and theories, address how to move beyond shame, anger or guilt and invite participants to engage in a framework for more inclusive and equitable change.
-The topics include: Race, Power and Privilege in the Arts, Empathy in Times of Crisis, and Moving From Empathy to Action.
+The conversations were intended to ground participants in key terminology and theories, address how to move beyond shame, anger or guilt and invite them to engage in a framework for more inclusive and equitable change.
+The topics included: Race, Power and Privilege in the Arts, Empathy in Times of Crisis, and Moving From Empathy to Action.

-This conversation will address key concepts such as race, privilege, and systemic racism – especially as it relates to arts and culture.
-Through small and large group discussions, we will explore the role privilege plays in shaping the stories we tell about our history and the current movement.
+This conversation addressed key concepts such as race, privilege, and systemic racism – especially as it relates to arts and culture.
+Through small and large group discussions, we explored the role privilege plays in shaping the stories we tell about our history and the current movement.

-Now that you have increased your understanding of the current racial pandemic, how do you move beyond feeling overwhelmed, guilty or ashamed?
-This week we will examine morality, empathy, and racial identity as we continue our journey to anti-racism.
+Having increased our understanding of the current racial pandemic, how do we move beyond feeling overwhelmed, guilty or ashamed?
+In the second session, we examined morality, empathy, and racial identity as we continued our journey to anti-racism.

-Our closing conversation will identify tangible ways to respond to and begin dismantling racism in the arts.
-In this session, we will discuss key principles to keep in mind as you take action and share best practices.
+Our closing conversation identified tangible ways to respond to and begin dismantling racism in the arts.
+We discussed key principles to keep in mind as we take action and share best practices.

-These conversations are designed to help the audience understand and advance the national conversation on race and racism, while inviting them to be a part of the movement by taking individual action grounded in an expanded awareness of the issues.
-It fills the community need to participate and respond meaningfully to the current reckoning with regard to race and other prejudice and bias.
+The conversations were designed to help the audience understand and advance the national conversation on race and racism, while inviting them to be a part of the movement by taking individual action grounded in an expanded awareness of the issues.
+It filled a community need to participate and respond meaningfully to the current reckoning with regard to race and other prejudice and bias.